Last Updated on

 How Do I Know Which Chicken Breed Is Best?

-Since it can be hard to narrow down the list even from the top ten we’ve mentioned, we’ll help walk you through how you can eliminate a few.
+Since it can be hard to narrow down the list (Polish Chicken) even from the top ten we’ve mentioned, we’ll help walk you through how you can eliminate a few.

 Here are some important considerations:

 First, ask yourself what type of climate you’re going to be living in.

 From there, eliminate breeds that don’t do well in hot or cold climates.

 After that, ask yourself what the main purpose is for your chicken production.

 Are you planning on breeding them as pets?

 Or are you planning on using them for eggs and meat?